jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 #### Public

-I actually like to make the docs-structs `public` as well.
+I actually like to make the docs-structs `public`:

 ```cs
 /// <summary>...</summary>